-From party-loving New Orleans to historical Natchitoches and colonial Lafayette, there are a lot of fun destinations to celebrate Christmas in Louisiana.
-So immerse yourself in soft jazz tunes, try the best of Cajun cuisine and enjoy thousands of lights reflecting in the famous lakes and bayous of Louisiana.
+From party-loving New Orleans to historical Natchitoches and colonial Lafayette, there are a lot of unique places to celebrate Christmas in Louisiana.
+Enjoy some jazz, the Cajun cuisine, and millions of lights.

-Celebration in the Oaks is one of the largest Christmas events in Louisiana, taking place at its party capital—New Orleans.
-One of the country's most spectacular holiday lights festivals features over one million lights.
-Every winter it attracts more than 165,000 visitors who want to see the magical winter show.
-See City Park’s famous oak trees wrapped in thousands of twinkling lights.
+Celebration in the Oaks is one of the largest Christmas events in Louisiana, taking place in the state's party capital—New Orleans.
+One of the country's most spectacular holiday lights festivals features over 1 million lights.
+Every winter it attracts more than 165,000 visitors to view the City Park’s famous oak trees wrapped in thousands of beautiful, twinkling lights.
 Breathtaking animated and still light displays are scattered throughout the Botanical Garden, Storyland, and Carousel Gardens Amusement Park.
-The highlights include the "Dripping Snow Tree" with 40,000 lights.
-There are 32,800 feet of rope lights around 25 acres (10 hectares).
-Pay attention to Christmas trees decorated by local students and the animated Cajun Night Before Christmas display as well as Mr Bingle, New Orleans’s snowman.
+One of the highlights is the "Dripping Snow Tree" with 40,000 lights.
+There are 32,800 feet of rope lights within the 25 acres (10 ha).

-Christmas Festival of Lights in Natchitoches, now known as Natchitoches Christmas Season, dates back to 1927, being the oldest in the whole country.
-It starts on the Saturday before Thanksgiving and concludes on the Epiphany.
+Christmas Festival of Lights in Natchitoches, now known as Natchitoches Christmas Season, dates back to 1927, making it the oldest in the United States.
+The festival starts on the Saturday before Thanksgiving and concludes on Epiphany.
 The festival takes place in Downtown Natchitoches, in the Historic District, and along the banks of Cane River Lake.
-It features over 300,000 lights, and over 100 set pieces are on display every night at dusk.
-Natchitoches was named after a Native American tribe and is the oldest settlement in the Louisiana Purchase Territory.
+The holiday display features over 300,000 lights, and over one hundred set pieces are on every night at dusk.
 Festivities include the Christmas Parade, a beauty contest, and fireworks on Saturdays.
-Santa Claus House is located on the downtown riverbank.
+The Santa Claus House is located on the downtown riverbank.
 The kids will have an opportunity to tell Santa their wishes, enjoy hot chocolate, and have their photo taken.
 Lots of food vendors will welcome guests on the Riverbank all seven days of the week.
 The shops and restaurants on Front Street can be accessed without an armband even on Saturdays.
 Guests will be encouraged to wear masks and practice social distancing throughout the season.

-Christmas in Roseland at American Rose Center, Shreveport (November 29–December 23, 2019)
+Christmas in Roseland at American Rose Center, Shreveport (November 25–December 23, 2022)

-Lake Charles Civic Center Grounds in Lake Charles, Louisiana, hosts a family-friendly Christmas festival every December.
-It includes parades, fireworks, live music concerts, gifts and crafts, Santa appearances, and other fun activities.
+Lake Charles Civic Center Grounds in Lake Charles, Louisiana, hosts a family-friendly Christmas festival.
+It includes parades, fireworks, live music, gifts and crafts, Santa appearances, and other fun activities.
 The tree-lighting ceremony at The Light Up the Lake is a favorite way to kick off the holiday season for local families.
 The main highlight of the festival is the Lighted Boat Parade that is usually preceded by a street parade on Ryan Street, heading from Mill Street to Dr Michael DeBakey Drive.
-The Lighted Boat Parade always ends with a spectacular firework display over the lake.
+The Boat Parade always ends with a spectacular firework display over the lake.